sondregronas/actualbudget-utils-nor/README.md

   difference is posted to the Actual budget as a transaction based on the last known value (LKV).
 Only updates the assets estimated value (You can still add/track debt yourself in the same account).

+- **Payee Aggregation** - Modify `payee_aggregate.yaml` with Payee: regex (or list of regexes) to aggregate/merge payees.
+See the example file for more details.
+This is useful for when you have multiple payees that should be aggregated into one, i.e. "Store Name" and "Store Name - Location" could be aggregated into "Store Name".

 ## Usage

 Simply run the script periodically to update the values in your Actual budget.
 There's no reason to run it more than